-The most important part of a successful presentation happens before you even start talking.
+The most important part of a successful public speaking presentation happens before you even start talking.
 Once you do begin speaking, you will be thankful for your fastidious preparation and practice.

 - Create your presentation with lots of time to spare and make notes on all of the points you want to make for each slide.
 This time will help you ensure that all the materials you need exist and allow for plenty of practice.

 - If you are going to use a handout, then make sure you have these ready in advance (this is also a useful backup in case of technical difficulties).

 - Give your presentation to the mirror, your partner/mum/housemate, video camera.
 Get feedback and watch the recording.
 Establish where your difficulties lie and any bad habits you might have.
 Fix them with more practice or by altering the talk.

 - If there are any difficult to pronounce words or technical jargon, then make sure you can say them.
 The correct pronunciation and knowledge of industry language will give you credibility.

 Be aware of your body language when public speaking.
 The right physical communication can have a profound impact on how your message is received and interpreted.